PAGE TOP

 Additional Comments

-Implementation of environmental conservation activities, CSR activities, etc Each year the Company publishes a CSR Report as a means of publicizing the Company's involvement in such initiatives
+Implementation of environmental conservation activities, CSR activities, etc Each year the Company publishes a Corporate Report as a means of publicizing the Company's involvement in such initiatives

 Company has created policies regarding providing stakeholders with information The Company has created corporate disclosure policies, which have been published on the corporate website.